 Most rural parts of Nepal have small population scattered over difficult to reach areas.
 The majority of the population are dependent on basic agriculture for their livelihoods.
-Limited or non-existent local employment opportunities compels youths to look for opportunities, as migrant workers, in India and abroad.
+Limited or non-existent local employment opportunities compel youths to search beyond the comforts of their regions for opportunities, as migrant workers, in India and abroad.
 Also, in the absence of financial institutions in these areas, local people are deprived of formal access to finance.

 Bajura is one of the geographically (most) challenging districts, making it unattractive to financial institutions as a possible market for the expansion of banking activities.
 As such, the district is yet to see the establishment of a full-fledged physical branch by an A-class private Commercial Bank.

-To address the above mentioned issues, UKaid Sakchyam Access to Finance and NIC Asia Bank Limited have joined hands to launch a project titled ‘Sathi Sangai Sakchyam Bandai”.
+To address the above-mentioned issues, UKaid Sakchyam and NIC ASIA Bank Limited have partnered to launch a project titled ‘Sathi Sangai Sakchyam Bandai”.